USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_configure_linux_environment.md

 After successfull completion of this tutorial, the user is now ready to proceed to the CMAQ Installation & Benchmarking Tutorial

 If you have a different compiler than what was used in the tutorials above, then you can use the scripts below.
+Note, you will need to edit the scripts to replace hard coded paths with your local file system path as described in the tutorials above.

 ### Install scripts for classic NetCDF